 So, so I mean, I personally haven't done any.
-So I can't like, personally vouch, but I know someone in my team previously had done, the Cambridge Sustainability Institute.
+So I can't like, personally vouch, but I know.
+So someone in my team previously had done the Cambridge Sustainability Institute.
 Yeah.
-Course, which she did a master's through them, I think, and raved about it.
-There's also the CFA ESG certification, which I've heard really good things about, and it doesn't it's not like hugely onerous.
+Course.
+Which she did a master's through them I think and raved about it.
+There's also the CFA ESG certification, which I've heard really good things about.
+And it doesn't it's not like hugely onerous.

 I think you have six months to do it.
 And I think some of my colleagues did it in sort of 2 to 3 months.
-There's I mean, there's so many.
-I would also just say if it's like internal, like corporate stuff, heel breaks, a really good organization for training.
-In terms of getting involved in networks and industry, I would just say start looking at, organizations like Better Buildings, Partnership UK, GVC, you know, Irish Association really set funds.
+I mean, there's so many I would also just say if it's like internal like corporate stuff he'll break are really good organization for training in terms of getting involved in networks and industry.
+I would just say start looking at organizations like Better Buildings, Partnership UK, GBC, you know, Irish Association really set funds.

-I sat on that.
-Yes, an impact committee.
-They do a loads of interesting, things and sometimes it's open to nonmembers, you know, at sometimes it's, it's at a you know, get onto LinkedIn, connect with people.
+I sit on that.
+Yes.
+Do an impact committee.
+They do a loads of interesting things and sometimes it's open to nonmembers, you know, at sometimes it's, it's at a you know, get on to LinkedIn, connect with people.
 That's the biggest thing I would say is find people connect don't but don't just send a connect invite.
 Give a good background as to why you're connecting.

-Say hi because I get bombarded with requests from people on LinkedIn.
+Say hi.
+Because I get bombarded with requests from people on LinkedIn.
 I have no idea who they are.
 I can see we may have one mutual connection, but I don't know why they're connecting and I actually just ignore them because I'm not going to include you in my network unless I know who you are.
 But for those people that have connected saying, I heard you speak at this event or, you know, I actually mentor a girl now because she found me on LinkedIn and she reached out to me and sort of said, look, I'm in this role.

 I really appreciate, like, mentorship.
-Could we just have like and I did and I saw mentor her and I brought her along to so many networking things.
-So take initiative, reach out to people.
-But community hate because I don't have lots of time.
+Could we just have like and I did and I saw mentor her and I followed her along to so many networking things.
+So take initiative, reach out to people, but communicate it because I don't have lots of time.
 My time is very precious.
 And so don't you know that that cold sort of connection doesn't doesn't do it for me?

-00:56:46:04 - 00:56:48:00 HOST I feel like you've opened yourself up for an.
+I feel like you've opened yourself up for.